artur-ciocanu/launch.en/help/extension-reference/web/video-tracking-brightcove-extension/overview.md

 2. Send the Adobe Analytics beacon.
 3. Clear the Adobe Analytics variables.

-## Example tags rule for "Video Start"
+## Example tag rule for "Video Start"

 The following video extension objects are to be included: